I share my tips for how to stop stomach cramps and pain, and discuss causes, symptoms and remedies.

 If it’s stress related (and hey, that’s totally common), you might just need to pull back and take a break.
 Try to get in some extra sleep or just lay down for an hour to see if the stomach cramps disappear.

-Hopefully this post helped give you some ideas on how to prevent and treat stomach cramps when they hit.
+Hopefully this post helped give you some ideas on how to get rid of stomach cramps?

 I would love to know what foods or scenarios you have found cause stomach cramps for you?

-What tricks and remedies have you’ve found actually help?
+What tricks and remedies have you’ve found to stop stomach cramps?

 Leave me a comment below and for more information on Buscopan®, speak to your pharmacist or check out Buscopan.ca.
 To help avoid side effects and ensure proper use, talk to your pharmacist before trying Buscopan®.